 Origin Server

 An origin server is a physical location that houses your deliverable content like a site or app.
 This is a mandatory behavior and you can't delete this behavior from the Default Rule.
 An error message is revealed if you delete it, and you need to re-add it.
 However, you can additionally include the Origin Server behavior in lower-level or nested custom rules, to override the Default Rule in favor of an alternate origin, and set different match criteria to be met to apply this behavior.
-You might find this solution useful for:
+This solution can be helpful with things like these:

 How it works